libsdl-org/SDL/docs/README-kmsbsd.md

 OpenBSD note: Note that the video backend assumes that the user has read/write permissions to the /dev/drm* devices.

-SDL WSCONS input backend features
+SDL2 WSCONS input backend features
 ===================================================
 1. It is keymap-aware; it will work properly with different keymaps.
 2. It has mouse support.